wolf8899/TimeSpaceEngine/README.md

 # TimeSpaceEngine
 # TimeSpaceEngine is an universe exploring software running on cloud.
-# We sincerecely invite global astronomers and programmers who interested in the project to join in the community.
+# We sincerecely invite global astronomers and programmers to join in the community.